PinoTsao/Makefile/memo.md

 	virt-y          := virt/
 	virt-y          := $(patsubst %/, %/built-in.o, $(virt-y))

-In a word, $(vmlinux-deps) are the real file.
+In a word, $(vmlinux-deps) actually are the real files.
-Then we have
+And there is following in top makefile:

 	vmlinux-dirs    := $(patsubst %/,%,$(filter %/, $(init-y) $(init-m) \
 	                      $(core-y) $(core-m) $(drivers-y) $(drivers-m) \